-New business growth is measured in terms of our internal measure, Annual Premium Equivalent (APE), which reflects the relative value of different product sales.
-APE for 2020 was £7.0m - a 23% increase on the equivalent value for 2019.
-Although we narrowly missed our 2020 target, we achieved the highest level of premium income in any calendar year in the Society's history.
+APE for 2021 was £9.0m - a 29% increase on the equivalent value for 2020.
+For the second year in a row we achieved the highest level of premium income in any calendar year in the Society's history.

 The graph below shows our new business levels by product type: